binerogroup/documentation/storage/persistent-block-storage/extend-volume.rst

 .. note::

-   The 3.42 microversion or newer needs to be used for the Cinder API as that introduced support for extending an in-use volume.
+   Use 3.42 microversion or newer for the Cinder API as that introduced support for extending an in-use volume.

 - Run this command: ``openstack --os-volume-api-version 3.42 volume set [VOLUME_ID] --size [SIZE]``, replacing the values in angle brackets with the volume ID from the previous step and the size in GB.